 Finally, you did it.
 You signed up for CULTRA.
 You paid.
 And now, you’re a nervous wreck.
 What will you be expecting?
 How difficult is it?
 What are the types of equipment that you must bring?

-To aid you, we did an interview with Suyuen (insta: @suyuenwong), our PTT Outdoor ambassador who is also a podium finisher in the most recent CULTRA’s 55km women category!
+To aid you, we did an interview with Suyuen (insta: @suyuenwong), who is a podium finisher in CULTRA 2018 – 55km women category!

 - Tell us about the whole CULTRA experience.
 Which was your favorite part?
 The high tea was a crowd favorite, of course, but we want to know what you liked the most?